 - Answer all questions at the end of the class notes. - The recorded data will be signed off by the TA.
 Data that were not signed off by the TA will not be accepted.
-Unsigned data tables will not be accepted in your report and potentially leads to 0 points for the report (which is equivalent to missing one lab). - Submission (both conditions have to be fulfilled): - a.
+Unsigned data tables will not be accepted in your report and potentially leads to 0 points for the report (which is equivalent to missing one lab). - Submission: - a.
 Reports have to be submitted on Laulima as a single pdf file.
 Typical test processing software should be used (word, libreoffice, google doc).
-The pdf file needs to be submitted before the deadline date (at the beginning of the next lab). - b.
-Printouts of the reports must also be handed over to your TA at the beginning of each lab.
-(During or after lab will be considered as late).
-Working on previous lab reports in class is strictly prohibited. - The lab reports make up 60% of the grade.
+The pdf file needs to be submitted before the deadline date (at the beginning of the next lab). - The lab reports make up 60% of the grade.
 If a lab report is not submitted the grade for the experiment is 0%. - Penalties for late reports: - 1 week 15% off - 2 weeks The report will not be accepted → results in one missed lab